MadhavBahl/Extractive-Text-Summarizer/README.md

 This repository contains a very simple imlementation of extractive text summarization.
 The implemented summarizer was partially implemented from this paper (without adding a boost factor) - [https://pdfs.semanticscholar.org/2df1/595bcbee37de1147784585a097f3a2819fdf.pdf](https://pdfs.semanticscholar.org/2df1/595bcbee37de1147784585a097f3a2819fdf.pdf)

+The code for summarizer service can be found in `service` folder.
+After creating the service, this project was hosted as a flask API.

 ## Steps

 ### From the above mentioned paper